Colorado Labor Laws Guide

 Minimum wage exemptions and exceptions

-On July 1, 2021, the state of Colorado passed an act that would gradually phase out the subminimum wage by July 1, 2025.
+On July 1, 2021, the state of Colorado passed an act gradually phasing out the subminimum wage by July 1, 2025.

-This means that employers will be prohibited from paying their employees with disabilities at a rate lower than minimum wage.
+This means that employers will be prohibited from paying minors or employees with disabilities a lower minimum wage.

-Currently, the only employers who still hold the right to paying the subminimum wage are those that hold a certificate issued by the US Department of Labor before this act was passed.
+Currently, the only employers who still have the right to pay the subminimum wage are those who hold a certificate issued by the US Department of Labor before this act was passed.

-These employers will be required to provide a transition plan to the Colorado Department of Health Care Policy & Financing, with details on how they will manage the phasing out of the subminimum wage.
+These employers will be required to provide the Colorado Department of Health Care Policy and Financing with a transition plan outlining how they will manage the phasing out of the subminimum wage.

 Colorado wage transparency

-In an initiative to improve existing anti-discrimination laws, Colorado has issued the Equal pay for Equal Work Act, requiring the employees to:
+In an initiative to improve existing anti-discrimination laws, Colorado has issued the Equal Pay for Equal Work Act, requiring employees to:

-Out-of-state employers hiring remote workers from Colorado are not subject to this Act, and do not have to provide a salary range in their job description.
+Out-of-state employers hiring remote workers from Colorado aren’t subject to this Act, and don’t have to provide a salary range in their job description.

 Colorado wage discussion law